Can I get my flu and COVID shots at the same time? - NewsBreak

 Since people were masked and staying home, last year’s flu season barely registered.
 This year, it’s unclear how intense the flu season will be with more places reopening.

 “The worry is that if they both circulate at the same time, we’re going to have this sort of ‘twin-demic,'” Webby says.
-“The concern with that is that it’s going to put extra strain on an already strained health care system.”‘Shark Tank’ contestant arrested after fraud investigation
+“The concern with that is that it’s going to put extra strain on an already strained health care system.”

 The CDC recommends an annual flu vaccine for everyone 6 months and older, and says ideally everyone should be vaccinated by the end of October.
 It takes 10 to 14 days for the flu vaccine to take full effect so if you wait until the flu begins circulating, your body may not have time to build up protection.
 Vaccine options vary by age but include several types of shots or a nasal spray version.